geotools/geotools/docs/user/tutorial/quickstart/intellij.rst

         :start-at: <repositories>
         :end-at: </repositories>

-   .. note:: Note the snapshot repository above is only required if you are using a nightly build (such as |branch|-SNAPSHOT)
+   .. note:: Note the snapshot repository above is only required if you are using a nightly build (such as |series|-SNAPSHOT)

 #.
 GeoTools requires Java 17, you need to tell Maven to use the 17 source level